tsharmaMW/Distributed-Data---Replication/Distributed Data - Replication.md

 Consistent Prefix Reads: If a sequence of writes happens in a certain order, then anyone reading those writes will see them appear in the same order.

-- One solution is to make sure that any writes that are causally related to each other are written to the same partition—but in some applications that cannot be done efficiently.
+- One solution is to make sure that any writes that are causally related to each other are written to the same partition - but in some applications that cannot be done efficiently.
 There are also algorithms that explicitly keep track of causal dependencies (we'll talk about those in later chapters).